Scarsdale and Mt. Kisco, NY

 Minimally Invasive Guided Implant Planning and Placement

 Guided Surgery is a minimally invasive technique for the planning and placement of dental implants.
 Guided Surgery uses reverse engineering and virtual digital computer planning to increase the accuracy and precision of dental implant placement.
 With guided implant surgery, since the types and exact positions of the planned implants are known prior to surgery, the procedure is much less invasive than it would be without the technology.
 Dr. Orentlicher has been teaching doctors how to place dental implants using Guided Surgery for well over a decade.

 Learn more about minimally-invasive Guided Implant Surgery

 Who Is a Candidate for Dental Implants?

 If you are in good oral and overall health, you should qualify for implant treatment.
 If you have experienced significant bone deterioration due to tooth loss, you may need a bone graft first to add bone support and volume to the area to be treated.
-During your consultation, your oral surgery specialist at New York Oral, Maxillofacial, and Implant Surgery will be able to determine if implants are right for you.
+During your consultation, your oral surgery specialist at New York Oral, Maxillofacial, and Implant Surgery in Scarsdale will be able to determine if implants are right for you.
 This usually involves a series of diagnostic tests that may include digital x-rays and CBCT scans.

 Learn if you are a candidate for dental implants.